PetMysteries

 Frequently asked

-Why does my cat lick my nose then walk away?
+Why does my cat lick my nose then bite it?

 One delightful pet mystery, every week